PhD, School of Social Work, The University of Texas at Austin

 Dr. Parrish is excited to continue her collaboration with SEARCH Homeless Services as a contracted Research Scientist on several evaluation and research projects focused on improving the lives of homeless or housing insecure populations in Houston.
 She enjoys being connected to the local community and partnering with an agency interested in implementing and evaluating empirically supported programming.

-Dr. Parrish is currently serving on the Journal on Social Work Education and Research onSocial Work Practice editorial boards.
+Currently, Dr. Parrish is the Associate Editor of the Journal on Social Work Education and serves on the editorial board of Research onSocial Work Practice.
 She is also a member of two national committees: The Council on Social Work Education Council on Publications, and the Society for Social Work and Research Committee on Publications.